 Editor-in-Chief's Logs for the Kiosk

-This journal comprises excerpts from nine months of work on the Columbia Scholastic Press Association Gold Award-winning 2019 edition of the Kiosk.
+This journal is comprised of excerpts from nine months of work on the Columbia Scholastic Press Association Gold Award-winning 2019 edition of the Kiosk.

 ( 02 )